 - A trainer who does not require you to be part of the training process.
-Even dogs that go through Bootcamp have multiple sessions built into their training package so that their owner can learn how to use the new commands at home.
+Even dogs that go through Bootcamp have multiple sessions built into their training package so their owner can learn how to use the new commands at home.

 Conclusion / Summary